 Reimagine your brand loyalty program with tips that power retail success now.

 Deliver data-powered holiday messaging

 The first C is all about personalizing content for your customers based on their preferences.
-You can pinpoint these preferences using information directly collected from customers.
+You can pinpoint these preferences using information collected directly from customers.
 Companies have two types of data at their disposal for content personalization: implicit and explicit data.

 Make your holiday strategy cross-channel

-That second C is personalizing based on individual channel preferences – and choosing the right place to deliver the right holiday message.
+The second C is personalizing based on individual channel preferences – and choosing the right place to deliver the right holiday message.
 Preference center data or AI tools can help businesses identify (or infer) channel preference.

 Also, given that mobile devices accounted for 60% of order share in Q4 2021 and comprised 72.9% of total ecommerce spend, businesses need a strong mobile strategy to support their channels.

 “Duplicating your messages across web and mobile, especially if they’re not personalized, is a surefire recipe to annoy your customers,” Fortman said.
 “Great access to customers comes with great responsibility to personalize.”

 What does a solid cross-channel strategy look like?
 It should weigh the specific strengths of each channel, and consider the end-to-end user experience from message to conversion.
 Use email, for example, for messages that require storytelling with visuals and copy, and send push messages to drive engagement with apps that deliver interactive experiences that will resonate with your customers.

 Consider adding messaging apps like WhatsApp or WeChat to your channel mix to stay ahead of customer trends.
 These apps are becoming all-in-one destinations for communication, engagement, and even shopping.